NES-Digital-Service/node-xacml/README.md

 # node-xacml

-Provides support for authorization decisions from a XACML Policy Decision Point (PDP)
+Provides support for authorization decisions from a XACML Policy Decision Point (PDP) in Node.js apps.